foliovision/fv-wordpress-flowplayer/readme.txt

 = 2.1.49 - 2013/11/21 =

-* Fix - Flash engine set to respect the video aspect ratio when using a different player size
 * Fix - Flowplayer configuration JS moved into footer
 * Bugfix - Playlist - RTMP parsing issues
 * Bugfix - Video Checker - disabled for PHP with Safe Mode On